2007 Grand National: The race

 Cloudy Bays broke the tape when the runners were sent off for the first time, resulting in a false start.
 The long delay in getting the runners set again had many on their toes and they set off at a very fast pace second time.
 By then Cloudy Bays had little interest in taking part and was left by thirty lengths at the start.

 Joint-favourite Point Barrow caused a huge groan from the stands and for millions watching on television by falling at the first fence, ending debutant rider Philip Carberry's National within a minute of it starting.
 Another debut rider, Wayne Hutchinson was left hanging on to his mount Tikram until finally being unseated as the horse went to jump the second fence.

 The Outlier was the first to emerge as the leader and was tracked by Bewley's Berry, Naunton Brook and Ballycassidy as the field successfully negotiated the fences down to the sixth, Becher's Brook.

-At the famous brook, Dominic Elsworth found himself falling off his mount Le Duc when he shouted to nearby rival Mick Fiztgerald on board Kelami for help.
+At the famous brook, Dominic Elsworth found himself falling off his mount Le Duc when he shouted to nearby rival Mick Fitzgerald on board Kelami for help.
 Fitzgerald pushed Elsworth only for the rider to remain unbalanced and fall off the other side instead.
 At the same fence Jack High crumpled on landing and fell, while Davy Russell was also thrown from Livingstone Bramble, requiring a trip to hospital for precautionary X-rays on his back.

 As the field continued towards the seventh fence (Foinavon) Zabenz was pulled up, a stirrup leather having broken.
 Monkerhostin's rider Richard Johnson was also having to contend with a broken stirrup leather but his horse was not enjoying the experience and dug his heels in at Foinavon and refused.

 Naunton Brook was now in the lead as the field took the 90-degree Canal Turn with Bewley's Berry, Ballycassidy and The Outlier next.
 Only Tom Doyle was caught out by the sharp turn and was ejected from Knowhere out the side, while right behind them Kandjar D'allier was baulked by two loose horses and crashed into the fence, almost bringing down Homer Wells in the process.

 Of the thirty-one remaining only Royal Auclair failed to negotiate the four fences along the canal side that took the field back onto the race course for the first time, falling at the first of those, Valentine's brook, badly hampering Eurotrek.

 Naunton Brook and Ballycassidy continued to set the pace as the runners came in front of the stands and made their way towards The Chair.
 Gallant Approach survived a bad mistake here which put him out of contention, while Cloudy Bays refused when tailed off.
 Dun Doire was also tailed off at this stage as the field of twenty-nine runners took the water jump and began the second circuit.